CEA Buenos Aires Global Health

 All CEA students studying in Granada have the option of living in apartments or a homestay.
 For more information please visit the CEA Buenos Aires housing webpage.

 Program CostsStudents participating on CEA programs will be billed through Appalachian the CEA program cost.
 This will replace the Appalachian tuition & fees for the term they are abroad.
 In addition to the CEA costs students will also be responsible for submitting a $200 OIED Program Development Fee upon acceptance by the Education Abroad Office.
 The fee payment confirms your spot and is non-refundable.
+Appalachian students participating on a CEA semester program will receive a $250 credit on their invoice.

 Paid to Appalachian State